 How to create and run Automated Test Scripts for Mobile Applications?

 Automation in mobile application testing gives a productive edge to the entire testing cycle.
 Be it accessibility that we need to test for a particular mobile application or any other functionality, automation speeds up the whole process and overtakes efficiency along with precision.
-This article explores how to create and run automated test scripts for mobile applications.

 What are Automated Test Scripts For Mobile Applications

 Automated test scripts perform several tasks in tandem without the interruption of any end-user or external factor.
-The assertions are checked for success or failure depending on the test cases and reparations are made based on the reports and logs
+The assertions are checked for success or failure depending on the test cases and reparations are made based on the reports and logs.

 Let us take a simple example – We have created a simple mobile web application and we want to check the web content accessibility of the application and its web elements.